vyos/vyos-documentation/docs/services/dns-forwarding.rst

      as with process.

    * **validate** The highest mode of DNSSEC processing.
-In this mode, all queries will be be validated and will be answered with a SERVFAIL in case of bogus data, regardless of the client's request.
+In this mode, all queries will be validated and will be answered with a SERVFAIL in case of bogus data, regardless of the client's request.

    .. note:: The famous UNIX/Linux ``dig`` tool sets the AD-bit in the query.
       This might lead to unexpected query results when testing.
 Set ``+noad``